 Vice President for Research at International WELL Building Institute (IWBI)

-Presentation: ASID Headquarters Trends to Watch (abbreviated from symposium talk)
+Presentation: ASID Headquarters Trends to Watch

 In her role with IWBI, Dr. Angela Loder is responsible for identifying, directing, and managing evidenced-based research that supports the WELL Building Standard.
 As a research scientist, strategic planner, and educator, Dr. Loder brings over a decade of experience in interdisciplinary research and partnerships around occupant health, well-being, and the built and natural environment.
 Prior to joining IWBI, Dr. Loder ran her own consulting firm, working with municipal, regional, and federal governments on urban planning, sustainability, and health.
 She holds a collaborative PhD from the University of Toronto in Health Geography and Centre for the Environment.
 Her doctoral research looked at the impacts of green roofs on office workers, and was the first large-scale multi-method study on the health impacts of green roofs.
 Her book, Small-Scale Urban Greening: Creating Places of Health, Creativity, and Ecological Sustainability, will be published with Routledge.

 Senior Technology Consultant and Smart Building Specialist, Arup